 #4 Buy Gold

 Gold is another great safe haven for your wealth.
 Gold has a history of beating inflation, so it’s also a safe bet if you want to park your money in gold over the longer-term.
 Gold bullion is the soundest way to invest in gold, as it minimizes third-party risks.
-Look for gold coins and gold bars and buy your gold from a trusted source that offers insured storage.
+Look for gold coins and gold bars and buy your gold online from a trusted source that offers insured storage.

 #5 Invest in New Skills